TheGoodlike13/liberty_or_death/README.md

     id -nu 128
     > openldap

-And from messing around with permissions, the log part 'fsuid=128' seems to indicate which user id was used.
+And from messing around with permissions, the log part `fsuid=128` seems to indicate which user id was used.

 So... let me get this straight... you can... own the file... have the file belong to your group... have the file be readable by you, the group AND everyone else...
 **AND STILL NOT BE ABLE TO OPEN THE FILE???** WHAT THE ACTUAL FUCK???

-This can't be the case of "maybe it's trying to access the wrong file", because the logs also contain owner id: 'ouid=0', which changed to 'ouid=128' when I changed the owner from 'root' to 'openldap'.
+This can't be the case of "maybe it's trying to access the wrong file", because the logs also contain owner id: `ouid=0`, which changed to `ouid=128` when I changed the owner from `root` to `openldap`.

     sudo chmod 777 /etc/krb5.ldap.keytab